-An additional multi-band measurement campaign can be found in [23].
-Here, propagation through a 120 x 40 $m^2$ textile factory is characterized using a frequency domain channel sounder.
-The channel sounder is configured to acquire 501 frequency points per measurement, which cover a span of 1 GHz and is centered at 3.5, 38.5 and 39.5 GHz.
-A total amount of 15 positions are characterized, distributed along two corridors surrounded by looms.
-The obtained data is used to perform PL (fitted to the ABG model), DS and Ricean-K value estimations.
+An additional multiband measurement campaign can be found in [23].
+Here, propagation through a $120 \times 40 \text{ m}^2$ textile factory is characterized using a frequency domain channel sounder.
+The channel sounder is configured to acquire 501 frequency points per measurement, which cover a span of 1 GHz and is centered at 3.5, 38.5, and 39.5 GHz.
+A total amount of

+15 positions are characterized, distributed along two corridors surrounded by looms.
+The obtained data are used to perform PL (fitted to the ABG model), DS, and Ricean-K value estimations.

 A digital fabrication facility is characterized in [24] for the 28 GHz spectrum.
-Here, a 13 x 13 $m^2$ manufacturing zone is characterized by measuring 13 positions that combine the none, partial and total obstruction of the LoS component scenarios.
-The results are processed to obtain some propagation metrics as the PL (fitted to the CI model), DS and AS of arrival.
-The effects of co/cross polarization of antennas is also observed for these metrics.
+Here, a 13×13 m2 manufacturing zone is characterized by measuring 13 positions that combine the none, partial, and total obstruction of the LoS component scenarios.
+The results are processed to obtain some propagation metrics as the PL (fitted to the CI model), DS, and AS of arrival.
+The effects of co/cross polarization of antennas are also observed for these metrics.

-At last, a ray-tracing based propagation characterization

-is carried out in [25] for simulated light/heavy industrial sites.
-This work uses a simulation tool known as Wireless InSite [28] to model the propagation of signals that operate in the 28 and 60 GHz mmWave spectrum using the Shooting and Bouncing Ray (SBR) technique.
-The outputted results include the PL, LoS probability, Rician-K factor, DS and AS/ES, both in departure and arrival.
+At last, a ray-tracing based propagation characterization is carried out in [25] for simulated light/heavy industrial sites.
+This work uses a simulation tool known as Wireless InSite [28] to model the propagation of signals that operate in 28 and 60 GHz mmWave spectrum using the shooting bouncing ray (SBR) technique.
+The outputted results include the PL, LoS probability, Rician-K factor, DS, and AS/Elevation Spread (ES), both in departure and arrival.

-As it can be seen, most of the presented works are centered at the 28 GHz frequency band and there are very few contributions focused on the 60 GHz one.
+As it can be seen, most of the presented works are centered at 28 GHz frequency band and there are very few contributions focused on 60 GHz one.
 The latter is of special interest for communication systems, since the protocols 802.11ad/ay operate over these frequencies and future standards will likely use it as well.
 Since industrial settings contain fundamental differences compared to other generic scenarios as laboratory/office (considerably bigger rooms, dense scenarios, lots of reflectors/scatterers, etc.), existing generic measurements and models are not suitable to represent them.
 In this regard, several channel models as the 3GPP, NYUSIM, METIS or MiWEBA already exist in the literature, but most of them do not represent industrial scenarios.
 There are only two models that have recently included an Indoor Factory (InF) scenario: 3GPP and NYUSIM.
-However these present some limitations, since none of them has explored the 60 GHz frequency band (3GPP used measurements up to 28 GHz and NYUSIM based its metrics in a 142 GHz measurement campaign introduced in [21]), and a bandwith as large as 2.16 GHz cannot be properly represented with them.
-The lack of a specific measurement based industrial channel model in the 60 GHz spectrum, together with the scarcity of empirical data related to this scenario are the main motivations behind this paper.
+However, these present some limitations, since none of them has explored 60 GHz frequency band (3GPP used measurements up to 28 GHz and NYUSIM based its metrics in a 142 GHz measurement campaign introduced in [21]), and a bandwidth as large as 2.16 GHz cannot be properly represented with them.
+The lack of a specific measurement based industrial channel model in 60 GHz spectrum, together with the scarcity of empirical data related to this scenario are the main motivations behind this article.